DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

 OpenID Connect adds an Authentication mechanism to OAuth 2.0.

+This repository includes proxies and tools to demonstrate how that would work with Apigee Edge.

-There are 3 parts to this demonstration:
+There are 3 pieces you need to run this demonstration:
 * The Edge proxies - there are 2: oidc-core and oidc-session
 * The login-and-consent application, which is a web app
+* a web browser

 In this demonstration, we do not provide the client app.
-Instead, the client app is something you imagine.
-Use the browser to GET the URL to kick off the OIDC flow.
+Just for this demo, the client app is something you imagine.

+In a real use of OpenID Connect, there would be an actual client app, and the client would send the GET request to kick off the OIDC authentication and consent.
+In this demonstration we will use the browser to GET the URL to kick off the OIDC flow.
 This simulates the client app behavior.

+## License

+All of the code here is copyright (c) 2016 Apigee Corporation and is licensed under the [Apache 2.0 Source license](LICENSE).

 ## Demo Walkthrough